Boris the Japanese Akita poisoned by killer slug pellets containing metaldehyde

 “The only reason we even managed to get him to a vet is because he collapsed and we wrapped him in a blanket.

 “I only took him to the park at 5.30pm after work and by 9pm he was gone and the vet told me himself that it was down to poisoning from slug pellets or antifreeze.

 “I urge people to clean their dog’s muzzles and paws once they get in from a walk and make sure they don’t eat things while out so that other innocent animals are not subjected to this horrendous treatment.”

-Vets Now in St Helens is one of 55 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.
+Vets Now has 60 clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.

 All of Vets Now’s premises have a vet and vet nurse on site at all times.